rhino/rhino.github.io/docs/_docs/releases/new_in_rhino_1.7.6.md

 Merged many of the outstanding pull requests in the GitHub repo.

 High-level changes include the following:
-- Many compatibility fixes for Date, Array, String, and others (André Bargull)
+- Many compatibility fixes for Date, Array, String, and others (Andrï¿½ Bargull)
 - Array.find() and findIndex() (Evgeny Shepelyuk)
 - String.trimLeft() and trimRight() (Travis Ennis)
 - AST and "toSource" fixes (tntim96)